 Well, well, well, what do we have here?
 Looks like gold-plated guilty pleasure lunch break reading material.
 Ten points if you don’t minimise the screen when someone walks by you.
 Whether you’re from the school of The Crown binging, memorabilia buying or self-restrainedly peering at headlines over shoulders on the tube, a hunger for royals reconnaissance lies in all of us.
 And if ever there were a way to whet your appetite for royal goss, these restaurants will surely do it.
 Read on to discover where the royals eat in London.

 Where the Royals Eat in London

 The Queen was last seen dining at the Ivy in May 2017 – her first restaurant visit in over a year.
 The West End celeb-haunt was closed to the public for a friend’s private birthday celebration, unfortunately lessening the likelihood of a ‘don’t look now, but your 3 o’clock, The Queen is eating chips.’
-After a Martin Brudnizki overhaul for the restaurant’s 1ooth year, the renovated premises offer quite the royal treat of slap up British classics, as well as a selection of Asian-inspired dishes.
+After a Martin Brudnizki overhaul for the restaurant’s 1ooth anniversary, the renovated premises offer quite the royal treat of slap up British classics, as well as a selection of Asian-inspired dishes.

-The Queen’s visit to The Ivy last year was a change of pace from her favourite London restaurant, Bellamy’s.
-Supposedly, this Mayfair French Brasserie is the only restaurant in which she has ever previously dined.
-She was pictured there last year alongside her daughter Princess Anne and Princess Alexandra.
+The Queen’s visit to The Ivy was a change of pace from her favourite London restaurant, Bellamy’s – supposedly, this Mayfair French Brasserie is the only restaurant in which she has ever previously dined.

 Will and Kate have given the royal seal of approval to this British brasserie serving seasonal, sustainable produce with contemporary flair.
 In 2012, the couple treated 27 of their staff to a Christmas lunch in a private dining room.
 The two have been spotted dining together on occasions with less fuss, but just as much class.